cheshire137/cheevo-plotter/README.md

 Visit [localhost:3000](http://localhost:3000/).

-You can update the list of Steam apps/games with:
+You can update the cached list of Steam apps/games with:

     npm run update-steam-apps